 Paula Barbieri, who had broken off a relationship with OJ on the night of the murders, took the place of soft porn star Shannon Tweed in the straight-to-video Night Eyes series.

-Simpson was subsequently found liable in a civil suit.
+Simpson was subsequently found liable in a civil suit and ordered to pay $33,500,000 in damages.